prasanna7401/CIS-Benchmarks-AutoRemediation-in-AWS-Organization/README.md

 To allow Security Hub to get its findings, we need to enable AWS Config in each region of all organization member accounts.
 For this, we use a CloudFormation template.
 The implementation steps are as follows,

 1. In the Organization’s CloudFormation StackSet Delegated Administrator, or the Management account, go to <code>CloudFormation > StackSets > Create StackSet</code> & upload the [Enable_AWS_Config.yaml](./Cloud_Formation_Template/Enable_AWS_Config.yml) template file.
 2. Choose the Parameters values as per your requirements.
-But let the _Include global resource types_ as FALSE, because we don’t want AWS Config to perform redundant checks for Global resources like IAM in each region unnecessarily.
+But let the <code>Include global resource types</code> as <code>FALSE</code>, because we don’t want AWS Config to perform redundant checks for Global resources like IAM in each region unnecessarily.

     ![Include global resource type setting](./screenshots/include_global_resource.png)
-3. Set the Deployment options as per your requirement.
+3. Set the <code>Deployment options</code> as per your requirement.
 But for our implementation, we need the deployment targets to be the entire organization.

     ![Deployment Targets](./screenshots/deployment_target.png)
-4. Set the Auto-deployment options as _Activated_, so that when a new member is added, AWS Config is enabled as per our requirements.
+4. Set the <code>Auto-deployment</code> options as <code>Activated<code>, so that when a new member is added, AWS Config is enabled as per our requirements.

    ![Deployment Targets](./screenshots/auto_deployment.png)
 5. Choose the deployment regions as per your requirement & Click _Next > Submit_ to deploy.